BishwasAd/Gesture-Detection/README.md

 # Gesture-Detection

 I'm a student tying to go for Data Science Major.
 I have been practicing making some small projects to hone my skills.

+Created a real-time hand gesture recognition project using OpenCV and MediaPipe.
+It uses a webcam to detect and track hand movements, then identifies different gestures like Hi, Peace, Help, Danger and also detects the face of the person heling to point I(yourself).
+This can be used in interactive applications like controlling devices with hand signals.
+Moreover helping non-physically inclined people to communicate easily.

 This project is of gesture detection for the YSS competition.